 In preparation for medical school, post-baccalaureate students complete the required science coursework and share the many resources available at Johns Hopkins.
 Currently, the core requirements for most medical schools include two semesters each of biology, chemistry, organic chemistry, and physics, all with accompanying labs.
 To complement the core curriculum, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed for and taught exclusively to them by faculty from the Hopkins School of Medicine.

 In order to gain clinical and research experience, students enroll in tutorials with faculty members at the School of Medicine.
 Students may also take advanced level and elective courses, often at the School of Public Health, if their schedules permit and may participate in volunteer activities.
-We also offer an MCAT preparation course tailored to our students' needs.
+We also offer an MCAT preparation course, at no additional cost, tailored to our students' needs.

-The flexibility of the program and the vast array of offerings at Johns Hopkins allow us to customize each student’s program of study.
+The flexibility of the program and the vast array of offerings at Johns Hopkins allow us to customize each student’s program of study to complement his or her background.
 In turn, our students acquire the strongest possible preparation for medical school, taking into consideration their interests, completion of required science courses, relevant electives, and medical experience.
-With this knowledge, the program director maps out a detailed plan of courses for each student to complement his or her background.

 Since the curriculum is customized according to each student’s background, there is no set timetable, although most students complete the program within 9 to 14 months.
 Students wishing to take full advantage of the vast resources at Johns Hopkins, including enrolling in courses at the Bloomberg School of Public Health, may opt to take two lab science courses per semester so that they may avail themselves of the enriching opportunities at the institution.
 If you majored in a science-related field such as engineering and took some of the required courses and earned strong grades, you may be accommodated by taking advanced science courses and electives.
 The individual course of study appropriate for each applicant will be discussed in detail during the interview process.